 - Follow ups and Appointments -- If the new hire will be scheduling appointments or follow ups, they’ll need to know how to create events and tasks in the CRM, and how to link those to contacts.
 If they should be assigning tasks or events to other users, they’ll also need to know how to assign a task or event to another user, and will need access to your existing users’ contacts and calendar.

 - Notes and Email Logging -- If the new hire will be calling clients or sending out emails, they’ll need to know how to enter notes and log emails.
 If they’ll be speaking with clients that already exist in your CRM, they’ll also need access to existing users’ contacts.

-- Integrations -- If the new hire will frequently access the CRM from a phone, they may need access to our integration with Google Calendar and Google Contacts.
-If they'll need to send out mass emails to large groups of contacts, they may need access to our MailChimp integration.
-Or, if they need to sync their contacts with another system (such as your accounting or invoicing system), they might need access to PieSync.
-In order to use either of those integrations they will need to have some exporting abilities.
+- Integrations -- If the new hire will frequently access the CRM from a phone, they may need access to our integrations with Google calendar, Outlook calendar, or Google contacts.
+If they'll need to send out mass emails to large groups of contacts, they may need access to our Mailchimp integration.

 Who does your new hire need to communicate with?

-When you add your new hire to the CRM, you'll be able to specify whose data they get to access, and which existing users get to see the new hire's information.
+When you add your new hire to the CRM, you'll be able to specify whose data they can access, and which existing users get to see the new hire's information.
 You won't need to go back and edit existing users' in order to update their permissions.

 What CRM rules does your new hire need to know?

 You should also consider any company policies on how things are handled in the CRM.
 For example, what qualifies a lead as high priority?
 Should a lead always have a follow up task assigned?
 Should every single email be logged to the CRM, or only certain emails?
 It can be helpful to write a list of company policies for easy access later on, and you can give the list to the new employee for easy access as they get started too!